astropy/astropy/docs/coordinates/representations.rst

 * `~astropy.coordinates.CylindricalRepresentation`:
   cylindrical polar coordinates, represented by a cylindrical radius (``rho``), azimuthal angle (``phi``), and height (``z``).
+* `~astropy.coordinates.BaseGeodeticRepresentation`:
+  coordinates on a surface of a spheroid (an ellipsoid with equal equatorial radii), represented by a longitude (``lon``) a geodetical latitude (``lat``) and a height (``height``) above the surface.
+The geodetical latitude is defined by the angle between the vertical to the surface at a specific point of the spheroid and its projection onto the equatorial plane.
+  The latitude is a value ranging from -90 to 90 degrees, the longitude from 0 to 360 degrees.

 ..
 Note::
    For information about using and changing the representation of